Thinkwise/docs/docs/sf/reports.md

 For Oracle connections the Oracle Client needs to be present on the system.

-**NOTE**

-When using the Oracle Client together with the Microsoft SQL Server Report Builder it is necessary to have the 32 bit version of the Oracle Client installed.
+> When using the Oracle Client together with the Microsoft SQL Server Report Builder it is necessary to have the 32 bit version of the Oracle Client installed.
 The 64 bit version will unfortunately not work, because the report Builder itself is a 32 bit application.
 Use can be made of the 64 bit Oracle Client for end applications.

 *DB2 *